Horse Chestnuts are large and powerful deciduous trees. They have large leaves and are often found growing in parks.

 Horse Chestnuts are actually native to a small area of the Balkans, in the sort of Greece/ Albania area.

-However, they have been introduced to the rest of Europe and North America where they do exceptionally well.
+However, they have been introduced to the rest of Europe and North America where they do exceptionally well and are often considered as now being “native”.
+They are very common place in the UK and are very much seen as a native tree here.

 What Soil Do Horse Chestnut Bonsai Need?